saveitforparts/Travler_Rotor/README.md

 the Trav'ler is as follows:

 - Connect serial cable to Trav'ler's IDU, run "./init.sh" on computer
 - Power on IDU.
-Trav'ler will initialize and home, then init scrip will jump to rotor script.
+Trav'ler will initialize and home, then init script will jump to rotor script.
-- Power on the first LNA with exteranl bias-tee
+- Power on the first LNA with external bias-tee
 - Open SDR++, turn on SDR and activate second LNA with SDR's bias-tee function
 - Set gains as desired (may need to max these out for faint signals)
 - Keep onboard amp (for HackRF One) turned off.